Anushk97/Blog/_posts/2024-08-19-seventh-post.md

             l += 1
         return res
 ```
+<span style="color: red;">note: Use 2 pointers to iterate over array and calculate the product except when l = r </span>

 #### 4. Longest Consecutive Sequence
 - Given an array of integers nums, return the length of the longest consecutive sequence of elements.